shafferchance/GlobalLight/README.md

 always be up to the user and accessible through the `useCustomContext()` hook within a child element of the `Routing` component.

+To create links for routing system use the `Link` component.
+This triggers the context system's reducer function.
+The props are as follows:
+- url: Url linked to new element within SPA
+- name: Text to display as name of link
+- linkClass: CSS class for button

 For the routing component that is pre-built into this package please use as follows:
 ```javascript
     import { Routing } from 'react-global-light';